laboon/CS1699/course-info.md

 ## Group Project Details

 Students will be grouped into groups of 2.
-For the first three deliverables, groups will be assigned and will be different each time.
+For the first four deliverables, groups will be assigned and will be different each time.
 For the final deliverable, you can choose to work alone, or choose your own partner (who must, of course, also agree to work with you)

 Students will perform the role of QA team on a project which can be selected either by themselves, or assigned by the instructor.
-The group will have several deliverables over the course of the semester.
+Although students can select to work on a different project, it must first be cleared with the instructor.
+Additionally, it should be noted that the instructor and/or TA may not be able to help as much if you use a different project or language!
 The group should check with the instructor as to the feasibility of the particular project they are working on.
-The instructor reserves the right to allocate a project to the group, but will work with the group to come up with a project which will be of interest to them.

-* **Deliverable 1:** A list of high-level functional and non-functional requirements for the software project and a test plan with traceability matrix.
+* **Deliverable 1:** A test plan and traceability matrix
 * **Deliverable 2:** Sufficient unit tests for a large subset of the project's functionality.
-* **Deliverable 3:** Sufficient automated acceptance tests for a large subset of the project's functionality.
+* **Deliverable 3:** Sufficient automated acceptance tests for a web application.
+* **Deliverable 4:** Performance testing of an application.
 * **Final Deliverable:** Will vary based on the group.
-See the Deliverable 4 description for details of what is expected.
+See the Final Deliverable description for details of what is expected.

 Deliverables must be handed in by close of class on the day that it is due.
 Late deliverables will NOT be accepted.